adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 If the browser lacks `Object.create`, the fallback is a slightly more complex, older implementation, which works in a much broader range of browsers.
 It is important to note, there is no need to recreate the entire standard and the function leans on feature detection to provide the most performant, up-to-date standards where possible.

-### 3.2 Creating an object
+### 3.2 Problem: I want to create an object

 What if you wanted to create an object?
-This question is deeper than it first seems.
+This question is surprisingly more involved than it first appears.

 	// this creates you a new object var myObj = {};